ouchitaikoproject/OuchiTaikoProject/README.md

 **🥁 SENSOR Issues**

-- **No response:** Check diode polarity, TRS wiring
+- **No response:** Check diode polarity, TRS wiring, verify sensor connections
-- **False triggers:** Increase thresholds
+- **False triggers:** Run Auto Calibrate or manually raise thresholds
-- **Missed hits:** Decrease thresholds, check mounting
+- **Missed hits:** Run Auto Calibrate or manually lower thresholds, check sensor mounting
-- **Crosstalk:** Increase threshold on triggering pad
+- **Crosstalk (one drum triggers another):** Run Auto Calibrate (recommended) or manually raise threshold on the drum that falsely triggered

+**🎮 CALIBRATION Issues**

+- **Auto Calibrate won't start:** Ensure you're in correct menu, press A to confirm
+- **Calibration progress stuck:** Hit the drum harder with varied intensity
+- **Results seem wrong:** Re-run calibration, ensure you're hitting all 4 drums during the 15-second window
+- **Big Hits not registering:** Lower Big Hit threshold or switch to Light (2000) profile

 **🎮 MODE SWITCHING Issues**

 - **Freezes:** Unplug/reconnect USB-C
 - **No change:** Press EAST to confirm

-💡 **Tip:** If you have trouble with a particular version of a Taiko game, note your current controller emulation mode and research what others have done to get that controller series working with your particular game version.
+💡 **Tip:** Most sensitivity issues are solved by running Auto Calibrate.
+If you have trouble with a particular version of a Taiko game, note your current controller emulation mode and research what others have done to get that controller series working with your particular game version.

 ---